-In Thailand you will primarily find Eastern style toilets (more commonly known as squat toilets).
-Some places, like large shopping malls, may have Western style toilets.
+In Thailand you will find primarily eastern style toilets (more commonly known as squat toilets).
+You may find some places, like large shopping malls, that have western style toilets.
 It is also not common for toilet paper to be provided in public restrooms, so you will want to carry travel-sized packets of tissues or toilet paper.